earth2observe/downscaling-tools/doc/manual.rst

     #evapMethod = Hargreaves
     #evapMethod = PriestleyTaylor

-    # Specifye box to download from server.
+    # Specify box to download from server.
 Should be a bit bigger that the DEM
     latmin = -90
     latmax = +90
     lonmin = -180